Guide · 7 min read

 What size should App Store screenshots be in 2026?

 Apple's current required iPhone size is 6.9 inch (1320 × 2868 px) — uploading at this size auto-fits the smaller display classes.
 For iPad, the required size is 13 inch (2064 × 2752 px).
-The full table is on our screenshot sizes reference page.
+The full table is at the <a href='/screenshot-sizes'>screenshot sizes reference</a>.

 Should I localize my screenshots?